Frequently Asked Questions

 - Actions filed under Title 9, Chapter 100 of the Maryland Rules for:

 - Any document not yet docketed or recorded and indexed

 - Backup audio recordings, computer disks, and notes of a court reporter that are in the possession of the court reporter and have not been filed with the clerk

 - Certain case records in criminal actions or proceedings, including:

 - Case record that consists of a financial statement filed pursuant to Rule 9-202 (Divorce, Annulment, Alimony, Child Support, and Child Custody), a Child Support Guideline Worksheet filed pursuant to Rule 9-206, or a Joint Statement of Marital and Non-marital Property filed pursuant to Rule 9-207.

-- Case records of the federal or Maryland tax return of an individual
+- Case records of the federal, state or local tax return of an individual.

 - Case records pertaining to petitions for relief from abuse filed pursuant to Code, Family Law Article, § 4-504 (Domestic Violence - Petition for Relief from Abuse), which shall be sealed until the earlier of service or denial of the petition.

 - Case records required to be shielded pursuant to Code, Courts Article, § 3-1510 (peace orders) or Code, Family Law Article, § 4-512 (domestic violence protective orders), or Code, Public Safety Article § 5-602(c) (extreme risk protective orders).

-- Case records that a court has ordered sealed or not subject to inspection, except in conformance with the order; or in accordance with Rule 16-912(b), is the subject of a motion to preclude or limit inspection.
+- Case records that a court has ordered sealed or not subject to inspection, except in conformance with the order; or in accordance with Rule 16-934(b), is the subject of pending petition to preclude or limit inspection.